 MiraVia, Inc. is a Catholic, 501(c)(3) nonprofit corporation operating in Charlotte, North Carolina.
 It was incorporated as Room At The Inn, Inc. by the Secretary of State in March 1994 and licensed by the North Carolina Department of Health and Human Services.
 The organization was rebranded as MiraVia in 2013.

 MiraVia is a ministry of the Catholic Church and is listed in the P.J.
 Kenedy and Sons Official Catholic Directory.
 Pregnant women are served regardless of their economic, social, religious, racial or ethnic background.
-In 2017, MiraVia received the status of national accreditation through the Council on Accreditation (COA).
+In May 2023, MiraVia received the status of national accreditation and "The Gold Seal of Approval" through The Joint Commission.

 MiraVia, then known as Room At The Inn, opened its modest home on Weona Avenue in Charlotte to provide no-fee residential services to pregnant women and their children.
 Photographed is the late Bishop Emeritus William Curlin, third Bishop of the Diocese of Charlotte, and Fr.
 Conrad Kimbrough, who were both strong advocates of our organization.

 We started to provide professional, on-site counseling to residential clients.